SNodeC/snode.c/README.md

 ### SocketContexts

-It is also not difficult to implement the SocketContext classes for the server and the client.
+It is also not difficult to implement the `SocketContext` classes for the server and the client.

 -   Remember, the required functionality: The server shall reflect the received data back to the client!
 -   And also remember we need to derive from the base class `core::socket::stream::SocketContext`.
 -   And at last remember that the class  `core::socket::stream::SocketContext` needs the `core::socket::stream::SocketConnection`  to handle the physical data exchange.
-Thus, we have to pass the pointer to the SocketConnection to the constructor of the base `core::socket::stream::SocketContext`  class.
+Thus, we have to pass the pointer to the `core::socket::stream::SocketConnection` to the constructor of the base class `core::socket::stream::SocketContext`.

-The base class `core::socket::stream::SocketContext` provides *some virtual methods* which can be overridden in an concrete SocketContext class.
+The base class `core::socket::stream::SocketContext` provides *some virtual methods* which can be overridden in an concrete `SocketContext` class.
 These methods will be *called by the framework automatically*.

-#### Echo-Server Context
+#### Echo-Server `SocketContext`

 For our echo server application it would be sufficient to override the `onReceivedFromPeer()` method only.
 This method is called by the framework in case some data have already been received from the client.
 Nevertheless, for more information of what is going on in behind the methods `onConnected` and `onDisconnected` are overridden also.

-In the `onReceivedFromPeer()` method we can fetch data already received by SNode.C by using the `readFromPeer()` method provided by the `core::socket::stream::SocketContext` class.
+In the `onReceivedFromPeer()` method we can retrieve data that has already been received by SNode.C using the `readFromPeer()` method provided by the `core::socket::stream::SocketContext` class.

-Sending data to the client is done using the method `sendToPeer()` which is also provided by the `core::socket::stream::SocketContext` class.
+Sending data to the client is done using the method `sendToPeer()`, which is also provided by the `core::socket::stream::SocketContext` class.

 ``` c++
 #include <core/socket/SocketAddress.h>